 - To profile explicitly the health of the GoWell areas, and more generally that of areas of social housing (including areas of GHA housing) in the city.

 These aims were addressed in two complementary reports.
 The first report, Health and Wellbeing in Glasgow and the GoWell Areas: deprivation based analyses, describes at the time recent trends in health and wellbeing-related factors in the city by Glasgow-specific deprivation deciles; and, confirms the levels of deprivation within the GoWell areas themselves (and, therefore, where the areas fit within the overall deprivation profile of the city).

 The second report, Health and Wellbeing in GoWell and Social Housing Areas in Glasgow, presents detailed profiles of: the GoWell areas individually; the area types; areas comprised of social housing and areas comprised of GHA properties.

 A Briefing Paper which summarises the findings from both these reports is also available.

 Wider area changes

 Baseline reports for each GoWell study area were produced in 2006 to provide a description of the areas against which change over time could be monitored.
-An important component of the ecological team's work is to update these baseline reports to monitor change in the study areas, providing a context within which survey responses and other GoWell analyses can be more meaningfully interpreted.
+An important component of the ecological team's work was to update these baseline reports to monitor change in the study areas, providing a context within which survey responses and other GoWell analyses could be more meaningfully interpreted.

-This process has focussed on the three Transformational Regeneration Areas (Red Road (and the surrounding area), Shawbridge and Sighthil) and one of the Local Regeneration Areas (Scotstoun).
-Information has been drawn from the original baseline reports, produced in 2006, and from semi-structured interviews with key informants in each of the areas.
+This process focussed on the three Transformational Regeneration Areas (Red Road (and the surrounding area), Shawbridge and Sighthill) and one of the Local Regeneration Areas (Scotstoun).
+Information was drawn from the original baseline reports, produced in 2006, and from semi-structured interviews with key informants in each of the areas.

 A summary of the information collected on each of these areas can be downloaded below: